devlooped/WebSocketeer/readme.md

-At this point, the `socketeer` variable contains a properly connected Web PubSub client, and you can inspect its `ConnectionId` and `UserId`, for example.
+At this point, the `socketeer` variable contains a properly connected Web PubSub client, and you can inspect its `ConnectionId` and `UserId` properties, for example.

 Next step is perhaps to join some groups: